 TANF replaced traditional “Welfare” (Aid to Families with Dependant Children, AFDC) in 1996.
 Under the new program, states, territories and tribes receive fixed block grant funds for services, benefits and administrative costs to cover the goals of the TANF program to provide support and promote families.
 States have wide discretion over the use of these funds, which include income, child care and transportation assistance, job training, education and other services.

-After almost 15 years of implementation and one reauthorization in the 2005 Deficit Reduction Act, TANF remains a flawed part of the nation’s safety net for low-income families with children.
+After years of implementation and one reauthorization in the 2005 Deficit Reduction Act, TANF remains a flawed part of the nation’s safety net for low-income families with children.

 The Senate recently passed a bill that included a one-year extension of TANF reauthorization until September 30, 2011.
 NETWORK regrets that the Emergency TANF funding, which expired September 30, 2010 and provided over 250,000 jobs to parents and young people, was not extended.
 Thankfully, the TANF extension included new reporting requirements allowing Congress to study the necessity of counting a wider array of educational activities towards TANF work requirements.
 NETWORK applauds the Senate for passing a year extension with this new reporting requirement, allowing TANF Reauthorization the debate and consideration so many millions of people deserve.
 NETWORK encourages the House of Representatives to move quickly to pass the TANF extension and encourages NETWORK members to contact their representatives immediately in support of TANF Reauthorization.

 NETWORK will work throughout the reauthorization process for necessary changes to be made.